Estimated Reading Time: 8 Minutes

 Sunblock

-Quality, non-prescription sunglasses are even more expensive here.
+Quality, non-prescription sunglasses are very expensive here.
 Cheap non-polarized versions are plentiful and even sold by street vendors.

 Food

 If you or your wife are planning to do a lot of cooking and baking, bring an in-oven thermometer.
-Virtually every oven here has an oven temperature that can’t be trusted.
-Also, in-oven thermometers are impossible to find.
-If you or your spouse have some favorite cooking utensils, bring them if you can find room.
+Virtually every oven here has a temperature meter that can’t be trusted.
+In-oven thermometers are difficult to find.
+If you or your spouse has favorite cooking utensils, bring them if you can find room, or at least pack them in the container.
 Some of the more exotic spices and all aged cheeses are very expensive.
 Unsweetened cereal is hard to find and incredibly expensive.
-A 17 oz. box of Grape-Nuts is over $8.00 (2013 prices).
+A 17 oz. box of Grape-Nuts is over $5.00 (2026 prices).
 So, bring a box and plan to nurse it along.

 Banking